 Who: the people of New Orleans (elders, students, artist, writers, teachers, workers, historians, activists, parents, storytellers, poets, youth, actors, natives, transplants)

-What: City-wide political campaign that involves:
+What: City-wide campaign that involves:

-b) Public Proposals: public proposals for future monuments submitted by people living in New Orleans.
+b) Public Proposals: public proposals for prospective monuments submitted by people living in New Orleans.
 Proposals answer the question “What is an appropriate monument for the city of New Orleans today?” through drawings and written description.

-Where: Across city of New Orleans
+Where: across the city of New Orleans

 Monthly event: Sites to be determined.
 Stay tuned to the home page and social media for details.